 Here’s What You Do

 First...you have a beer.
 Prepare the cook and prepare the ingredients.
 The mise en place is pretty basic and starts by sipping a beer and reading the recipe from start to finish.
 Familiarize yourself with what you need and what you will do with each ingredient.
-The objective is to blend three different types of ground meat into a product that is greater than the sum of its parts, then adding seasonings and binders that create a homogenous, moist loaf of meaty goodness.
+The objective is to blend three different types of ground meat into a product that is greater than the sum of its parts, then add seasonings and binders that create a homogenous, moist loaf of meaty goodness.
 So let’s go.

 Mise En Place